 Towing Capacity

-If you need to tow a heavier load, you may consider a super C RV.
+If you need to tow a heavy load, you may consider a super C RV.
 These are class C models that are built on a diesel commercial truck chassis.
-This provides them with more power and a higher towing capacity than the standard class C motorhome.
-In fact, super C RVS have the highest towing capacity of any motorhome.

-Most super C RVs ares capable of towing 10,000-20,000 pounds.
-Some specialty models can tow up to 40,000 pounds.
 They are extremely heavy-duty RVs.
 They’re basically semi-trucks with campers on the back.
 This might be useful if you need to tow a large cargo trailer or a large boat.

 If you plan to tow, it’s also important to consider the total length of your RV and trailer.
 In most jurisdictions, the maximum length of your RV plus trailer is 70 or 75 feet.
 If you drive a 45 foot class A motorhome, your trailer can be a maximum of 25-30 feet in length to remain legal.
-If you need to tow a 40 foot trailer, you might need to go with a shorter class of RV to stay legal.

 Holding Tanks

-Another notable difference between Class A and Class C motorhome holding tanks is the level of protection.
-Class A tanks are often better protected from external elements, whereas Class C tanks can be more exposed to the weather.
-This exposure can make Class C tanks more susceptible to freezing, especially in colder climates.
+This exposure can make Class C tanks more susceptible to freezing.
 This isn’t an issue on all class Cs but it is something to consider.
 If you plan to camp regularly during the winter, you’ll want to make sure the tanks are designed for winter camping.

 Windows